 Inflation Targeting in Emerging Market Economies

-This paper assesses inflation targeting in emerging market economies (EMEs), and develops applied prescriptions for the conduct of monetary policy and inflation-targeting design in EMEs.
-We verify that EMEs have faced more acute trade-offs higher output and inflation volatility and worse performance than developed economies.
-These results stem from more pronounced external shocks, lower credibility, and lower level of development of institutions in these countries.
-In order to improve their performance, we recommend high levels of transparency and communication with the public and the development of more stable institutions.
-At an operational level, we propose a procedure that a central bank under inflation targeting can apply and communicate when facing strong supply shocks, and suggest a monitoring structure for an inflation-targeting regime under an IMF program.
+This paper assesses inflation targeting in emerging market economies (EMEs) and develops applied prescriptions for the conduct of monetary policy and inflation-targeting design in EMEs.
+We verify that EMEs have faced more acute trade-offs—higher output and inflation volatility—and worse performance than developed economies.
+These results stem from more pronounced external shocks, lower credibility, and a lower level of development of institutions in these countries.
+To improve their performance, we recommend high levels of transparency and communication with the public and the development of more stable institutions.
+At an operational level, we propose a procedure that a central bank under inflation targeting can apply and communicate when facing strong supply shocks, and we suggest a monitoring structure for an inflation-targeting regime under an International Monetary Fund (IMF) program.